oracle-devrel/technology-engineering/getting-started/README.md

 We specifically want to draw your attention to the **Support** tab on the OCI-in-5 library.
 As you ramp up your environment, you may need a helping hand.
 Learn how to work effectively with My Oracle Support by reviewing the dedicated page, which includes easy-to-digest 3-5 minute video bits.
 [Access support tutorials](https://www.oracle.com/emea/cloud/architecture-center/oci-in-5/#cloud-support)

 > Now that we have shared a variety of insights with you, we bid you welcome once more and wish you a fun and productive Oracle Cloud journey!
 Thank you for choosing Oracle Cloud, and please feel free to contact us if you have any questions at all.

+# License

+Copyright (c) 2024 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE) for more details.